PaulKinlan/paul.kinlan.me/_posts/2015-03-14-deep-app-linking-on-android-and-chrome.markdown

 ## Accuracy and Veracity

-This information is accurate as of March 2015.
+This information is "accurate" as of March 2015.
 As always this could change again in the future.
+Please leave a comment if you find an issue.

 If you want to understand exactly how the URL handling works visit check out the [shouldOverrideUrlLoading](https://code.google.com/p/chromium/codesearch#chromium/src/chrome/android/java/src/org/chromium/chrome/browser/externalnav/ExternalNavigationHandler.java&q=browser_fallback_url&sq=package:chromium&l=77) method